sylvaticus/juliatutorial/getting-started.md

 Tipyng `?` in the console leads you to the Julia help system where you can search for function's API \(in non-interactive environment you can use `?search_term` instead\).
 If you don't remember exactly the function name, julia is kind enought to return a list of similar functions.

 It is a good practice to document your own functions.
 You can use triple quoted strings \("""\) just before the function to document and use Markdown syntax in it.
 The Julia documentation [recommends](http://docs.julialang.org/en/stable/manual/documentation/) that you insert a simplified version of the function, together with an `Arguments` and an `Examples` sessions.
-For example, this is the documentation string of the `ods_reall` function within the `OdsIO` package:
+For example, this is the documentation string of the `ods_readall` function within the `OdsIO` package:

     """
         ods_readall(filename; <keyword arguments>)